hltcoe/concrete-java/simpleaccumulo/README.md

 # Simple Accumulo

-Simpleaccumulo is a library implementing key-value Communication storage with user-specified namespaces in accumulo.
+Simpleaccumulo is a library implementing key-value Communication storage with user-specified namespaces in Accumulo.
 Some [concrete services](https://gitlab.hltcoe.jhu.edu/concrete/concrete-services)
 like `FetchCommunicationService` and `StoreCommunicationService` are implemented.
-Other tools, such as a tar.gz-to-accumulo ingester, are also provided.
+Other tools, such as a tar.gz-to-Accumulo ingester, are also provided.

-Simpleaccumulo does not aim to be a one-stop-shop for concrete in accumulo.
+Simpleaccumulo does not aim to be a one-stop-shop for concrete in Accumulo.
 Rather, it handles common problems like authentication, implements basic services, provides examples, and lays out a simple schema such that users needing more functionality can readily extend simpleaccumulo to accomplish their individual needs.